 Part of the Greater Toronto Area, York Region and its local municipalities incld.
-Markham, Richmond Hill, Vaughan and Newmarket, are home to 3,900 ICT companies, Canada’s highest information technology industry concentration and a top enterprise solutions cluster.
+Markham, Richmond Hill, Vaughan and Newmarket, are home to over 4,000 ICT companies, Canada’s highest information technology industry concentration and a top enterprise solutions cluster.

-York Region is home to dozens of ICT multinationals such as IBM, Huawei, AMD, Qualcomm, Avaya, Alcatel-Lucent, Oracle, GE, McAfee, Toshiba, CA, Compuware, ADC and Flextronics, to name a few, as well as leading Canadian tech companies as OnX, Compugen, Enghouse, RuggedCom, CGI, Adastra, Real Matters, Illumiti, Redline Communications, TeraGo, Nightingale Informatix, End to End Networks, Open Text and FlexITy Solutions.
+York Region is home to dozens of ICT multinationals such as IBM, Huawei, AMD, Qualcomm, Avaya, Alcatel-Lucent, Oracle, GE, McAfee, Toshiba, CA and ADC, to name a few, as well as leading Canadian tech companies as OnX, Compugen, Enghouse, RuggedCom, CGI, Adastra, Real Matters, Illumiti, Redline Communications, TeraGo, Nightingale Informatix, End to End Networks, Open Text and FlexITy Solutions.

 York Region is Canada’s fastest growing large municipality and Ontario's 2nd largest business hub.
 Invest in York supports technology companies looking to establish operations in York Region or the Greater Toronto Area, as well as for existing businesses in the region expanding locally.